 Every physiotherapist should always be planning ahead when dealing with athletes.
-Every initial consult involving an athlete I will discuss your training and sporting commitments so that we know from the start what your training routine looks like, how long it will take you to recover between sessions.
+After a thorough assessment of your injuries, every initial consult involving an athlete will include a discussion about your training and sporting commitments so that we know from the start what your training routine looks like, how long it will take you to recover between sessions.
 As we get closer we will discuss the intricacies of your training sessions such as how much fitness is there, how much contact, how much gameplay is involved, what adaptations and changes can be made for you.
 This is all crucial information that you can provide us to help plan your way getting back to sport.

 Unfortunately, having worked with sporting teams for the past 5+ years, I hear a lot of people tell me that “physiotherapists are just there to rule people out of playing”.
 It’s disappointing that that is the perception of our industry, it should be our aim to keep athletes on the pitch/court as much as possible even if it means making adaptations to their training regime.
 In most cases I will always want athletes doing something rather than sitting on the sidelines watching.
 It can assist in keeping motivation high, maintaining team cohesion, and minimise loss of game specific skills.